Mando Diao: Projects (2015)

 On 16 October 2014, "Love Last Forever", the official song for the ski world championship 2015 in Falun, featuring Maxida Märak, a young Swedish-Sámi artist and, who by her singing and wearing Sámi clothes while performing this song is raising awareness for the minority problems in Sweden, has been presented to the public.
 On 15 February 2015 "Love Last Forever" was performed during the opening ceremony in Falun.

 With their new song "Leave No Trace" (March 2015) Mando Diao are supporting Låt Östersjön Leva - a project under the patronage of World Wildlife Fund for Nature (WWF); the issue is the protection of the wildlife and the heavily polluted Baltic Sea.

 Björn Dixgård and Gustaf Norén, who emphasized the importance of all kinds of art, have supported the annual street art and music festival 164 festivalen by KFUM in Stockholm on 30 April 2015.

 New era (2015)

 On 3 June 2015, Gustaf Norén and Mando Diao separated.
+Norén was replaced by Jens Siverstedt on guitar and vocals.

-Albums (2017–2020)
+Albums (2017–2023)

 On 12 May 2017, Mando Diao released their eighth studio album, Good Times.
 The first single was released on 7 April 2017.

-On 18 October 2019, BANG was released as Mando Diao´s ninth studio album, continuing the band´s rock history.
+On 18 October 2019, BANG was released as Mando Diao's ninth studio album, continuing the band's rock history.

+On 12 June 2020, Mando Diao returned to the Swedish language with I Solnedgången - once again revisiting the poems by Gustaf Fröding, as well as adding lyrics written by Björn Dixgård's parents.

+2022 saw the band back on the road promoting I solnedgången in the Nordics as well as releasing a string of EPs leading up the band's 11th studio album Boblikov's Magical World, released on 29 April 2023.
+Håkan Sörle was introduced as the band's new guitarist on the show's following the album release.